What is Pop Art?

 • The History of Pop Art

-• Pop art was influenced by currents
+• Pop art was influenced by trends

 • Pop art has certain characteristics